typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

 - `forbid` - a leading/trailing underscore is not allowed at all.
 - `allow` - existence of a leading/trailing underscore is not explicitly enforced.
-- `require` - a leading/trailing underscores must be included.
+- `require` - a leading/trailing underscore must be included.

 #### `prefix` / `suffix`